SirTaz95/LootShade/FAQ.md

 **Q: How can I reset my settings?**
 A: Delete or modify the `config.json` file found in your `AppData\LootShade` directory.
 The app will recreate it with default settings the next time you run it.

-**Q: How do I report bugs or get support?**
+**Q: How do I report bugs or feedback?**
-A: Join our Discord community via the link in the “Help” menu!
-You’ll find support, report bugs, and chat with other users there.
+A: Go to the “Help” menu and select “Report Bug.”
+This will allow you to send the development team a short paragraph regarding your issues with LootShade.

 ---